Comparison

 Try vMLX free

-The fastest local AI engine for Mac with 20+ built-in agentic tools.
+The fastest on-device AI engine for Mac with 20+ built-in agentic tools.
 No subscription.
 No cloud.
 No limits.